 How to encourage children to take up science?
 Get them interested young!
 A love of science starts in childhood.
 Through Henkel's "Forscherwelt" (Researchers' World) education initiative, children discover the thrill of scientific experimentation.
 They become little researchers and get a playful introduction into science's secrets.
 The initiative's patron is Dr. Simone Bagel-Trah, Chairwoman of the Supervisory Board and the Shareholders' Committee at Henkel.
 The international education initiative is looking back at more than 10 successful years.

 - In 2011, Henkel set up a dedicated “Researchers' World” center in Düsseldorf that is tailored to children’s needs.
 In this area, children can take on the role of a researcher.

 - Since then, the education initiative has become global.
-There are "Researchers' World projects" in Argentina, Brazil, Chile, India, Italy, Mexico, Poland, Russia, South Korea, Turkey, UAE and USA.
+There are "Researchers' World projects" in 18 countries in North and South America, Europe, Africa and Asia.

-- Internationally, “Researchers' World” is established at selected Henkel sites and schools under its slogan of “Act like a scientist.”
+- Internationally, “Researchers’ World” is established at selected Henkel sites and schools under its slogan of “Being like a scientist.”

 Varied opportunities for children and teachers

 - At “Researchers' World” children have the chance to conduct their first scientific experiments.
 The experiments touch upon the topics of glue, washing & cleaning, cosmetics, and sustainability.
 Kids can ask experts questions and gain insight into how research is conducted.

 - The educational concept of “Researchers' World” was developed by Prof. Dr. Katrin Sommer, Chair of Chemistry Didactics at Ruhr-University Bochum.

 - Further professional development courses for teachers also take place at “Researchers' World” on a regular basis.